 Our gunshot detection solutions are designed to communicate real-time alerts of gunfire incidents to police officers and first responders.
+Similarly, our weapons detection solution obtained from our SafePointe acquisition is designed to identify potential threats and alert security personnel.
 Due to the nature of such applications, we are potentially exposed to greater risks of liability for employee acts or omissions or system failures than may be inherent in other businesses.
 Although substantially all of our customer agreements contain provisions limiting our liability to our customers, we cannot be certain that these limitations will be enforced or that the costs of any litigation related to actual or alleged omissions or failures would not have a material adverse effect on us even if we prevail.
 Further, certain of our insurance policies and the laws of some states may limit or prohibit insurance coverage for punitive or certain other types of damages or liability arising from gross negligence, or other issues, such as damages caused due to installation of our sensors on buildings owned by third parties, and we cannot assure you that we are adequately insured against the risks that we face.

-Real or perceived errors, failures or bugs in our software could adversely affect our operating results and growth prospects.
+Real or perceived errors, failures, vulnerabilities, or bugs in our software could adversely affect our operating results and growth prospects.

 Because our software is complex, undetected errors, failures or bugs may occur.
 Our software is often installed and used with different operating systems, system management software, and equipment and networking configurations, which may cause errors or failures of our software or other aspects of the computing environment into which it is deployed.
 In addition, deployment of our software into computing environments may expose undetected errors, compatibility issues, failures or bugs in our software.
-Despite our testing, errors, failures or bugs may not be found in our software until it is released to our customers.
+Despite our testing, errors, failures, vulnerabilities, or bugs may not be found in our software until it is released to our customers.
 Moreover, our customers could incorrectly implement or inadvertently misuse our software, which could result in customer dissatisfaction and adversely impact the perceived utility of our products as well as our brand.
 Any of these real or perceived errors, compatibility issues, failures or bugs in our software could result in negative publicity, reputational harm, loss of or delay in market acceptance of our software, loss of competitive position or claims by customers for losses sustained by them.
 In any such event, we may be required, or may choose, for customer relations or other reasons, to expend additional resources in order to correct the problem.
 Alleviating any of these problems could require significant expenditures of our capital and other resources and could cause interruptions or delays in the use of our solutions, which could cause us to lose existing or potential customers and could adversely affect our operating results and growth prospects.

-Interruptions or delays in service from our third-party providers could impair our ability to make our solutions available to our customers, resulting in customer dissatisfaction, damage to our reputation, loss of customers, limited growth and reduction in revenues.
+Any interruptions or delays in service from our third-party providers could impair our ability to make our solutions available to our customers, resulting in customer dissatisfaction, damage to our reputation, loss of customers, limited growth and reduction in revenue.